From Sacrifice to Souvlaki: How the Ancient Greeks Ate Their Meat

 Vegetarians, Philosophers, and Meat Abstinence

-Not all Greeks embraced meat consumption.
-Indeed, certain religious and philosophical movements promoted vegetarianism, viewing it as a purer way of life.
+Of course, not all Greeks embraced meat consumption.
+Certain religious and philosophical movements actively promoted vegetarianism, viewing it as a purer way of life, rooted in nature.

-The Orphics and Pythagoreans, for example, saw meat-eating as spiritually impure.
+The Orphics and Pythagoreans, for example, saw meat-eating as spiritually corrupt.
 Pythagoras, the 6th-century BC philosopher, famously condemned eating animals, equating it with cannibalism:

 “Oh, ponder a moment such a monstrous crime – vitals in vitals gorged, one greedy body fattening with plunder of another’s flesh, a living being fed on another’s life!”
 (Ovid, Metamorphoses 15.60 ff)